Feature: #109110 - Introduce scheduler task priority

 nextexecution ASC as a secondary

 tiebreaker.
-This means a high-priority task that is due will always be
+This means a high-priority task is always

 executed before a lower-priority task, regardless of how long the